 (From this point on it's quite difficult to play without a maxed Hero, because giants show up much earlier, before you're prepared to take them on.
 Your Hero will have to solo early Golems.)

 - For much of the map, Mage towers and Swordsmen again rule the day, as well as a strong, fully-upgraded Hero.
-Start at the intersection so you can split your attack, then make your way along each path, laying down defences.
+Start at the intersection so you can split your attack, then make your way along each path, laying down defenses.
 It's good to have a mix of Swordsmen and Mages on both paths, though try to keep at least one slot open on both…

 - … for Cannons.
 Though they're often not that useful, Cannons become somewhat indispensible here because of the Skeletons that roll through.
 They are quite resistant to any attack that doesn't come out of a Cannon, and even your Hero will have trouble bringing them down before they can flee the area.
 One Cannon on each path will make your job significantly easier.